nimaronaghi/celestial-waltz/README.md

 This will create `simulation.gif` in the project directory.
 The GIF is not included in the repository to keep the codebase lightweight, so run the above command locally to generate it.
+`convert_to_gif.py` will also save a PNG of the final frame for higher quality inspection.

 ## GPU Simulation